telicent-oss/k8s-oss-deployment/docs/federation/35-outgoing-pbac-filter.md

 This step will create the resources required to deploy the PBAC filter on the server side that selects the knowledge messages to be sent to the client.

+NB the filter reuses the Kafka authentication configuration secret created in the server deployment.

 ## Prepare the filter component resources

 ### Filter environment file